tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

     │   ├── 2results            # Evaluation results
     │   └── 3plots              # Plots to present the results
     ├── main.py                 # Main function of the evaluation
-    ├── auto.ssh                # bash-script to automize the evaluation
+    ├── auto.ss                # bash-script to automize the evaluation
     └── README.md

 Note that the source code of the case study part (Section 6.2) is contributed by the business partner, so it is excluded from this repository.

 ### Deployment

-The following steps explain how to deploy this framework on the machine:
+The following steps explain how to deploy this framework on a common PC:

 First, clone the git repository or download the [zip file](https://github.com/tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/archive/refs/heads/main.zip):
 ```